jtorm-com/jtorm-framework/src/models/document-model/README.md

-# Universal document wrapper used in jTorm
+# jTorm - Document Model

 Universal document wrapper used in jTorm in combination with for example Node.js, RequireJS, CommonJS, Vanilla JS / plain javascript.
 Promise based XHR/XMLHttpRequests with [axios](https://github.com/axios/axios) for the browser and Node.js